 - In a medium bowl, combine almond flour and baking soda

-- In a large bowl combine eggs, agave and vinegar
+- In a large bowl combine eggs, honey and vinegar

 - Stir dry ingredients into wet, mixing until combined